 Your CV is the first thing a hiring manager will see and it’s your ticket to hopefully landing an interview and, fingers crossed, receiving a job offer.
 With this in mind, it’s important to make sure you lead with your best with your skills and experience expertly showcased.

-Our expert Technical Resourcing team have put together a guide below on what mistakes to avoid what crafting your CV.
-Read on and don’t forget to let us know if you find our guide useful in your job search.
+Our expert Recruitment team have put together a guide below on what mistakes to avoid what crafting your CV and how to lead with your best foot forward!

-- Your CV should be tailored each role you’re applying for to give you the best chance of being progressed to interview.
+- Your CV should be tailored for each role you’re applying to.
+This is to give you the best chance of being progressed to interview.
 Sending a generic one-size-fits-all will not work in your favour.
 Do your research and find out exactly what they’re looking for in the job description and then adapt your CV by showing the experience and skills you have in those areas using their keywords.

 - Don’t just list your relevant accomplishments, go into brief detail about them.

-- It’s key to keep all aspects of your CV relevant to what you’re applying for.
+- Keep all aspects of your CV relevant to what you’re applying for.

 - Don’t include irrelevant personal information.
 It takes up space you may need for other information and it’s not necessary.